EXCLUSIVE-Head of oil trader Hin Leong didn't disclose $800 mln losses-court filing

 Under Singapore law, Friday's filing automatically protects HLT from legal action by creditors for 30 days while the court decides whether to grant the six-month debt-repayment extension.

-A drop of two-thirds in the oil price in the first three months of this year, a tightening of bank credit lines and margin calls at HLT caused a "severe depletion" of the company's cash reserves, Lim said in the filing.
+A two-thirds drop in oil prices in the first three months of this year, a tightening of bank credit lines and margin calls at HLT caused a "severe depletion" of the company's cash reserves, Lim said in the filing.

 HLT recorded payments to meet the margin calls as accounts receivable, the company sold "a substantial part of inventory" being financed by banks to raise cash and it did not sufficiently hedge its exposure to a fall in oil prices, Lim said.

-PetroChina International (Singapore) Pte Ltd, the trading arm of Chinese state-owned energy giant PetroChina Co Ltd, has terminated petroleum sales contracts with HLT and demanded for an immediate payment of $23.87 million, Lim said.
-PetroChina did not immediately respond to email and phone requests for comment.
+PetroChina International (Singapore) Pte Ltd, the trading arm of state-owned Chinese energy giant PetroChina Co Ltd, has terminated petroleum sales contracts with HLT and demanded an immediate payment of $23.87 million, Lim said.
+PetroChina did not immediately respond to requests for comment by email and phone.

-HLT could also potentially owe Oil Tankers $2.67 billion for cargoes that the shipping company is unable to deliver as HLT's lenders have already sold the oil, Lim said.
+HLT could also potentially owe Ocean Tankers up to $2.67 billion for cargoes that the shipping company is unable to deliver, Lim said.

-(Reporting by Jessica Jaganathan, Seng Li Peng, Chen Aizhu and Roslan Khasawneh, additional reporting by Anshuman Daga, Editing by William Maclean and William Mallard)
+(Reporting by Jessica Jaganathan, Seng Li Peng, Chen Aizhu and Roslan Khasawneh Additional reporting by Anshuman Daga Editing by William Maclean, William Mallard and David Goodman)

 ((Jessica.Jaganathan@thomsonreuters.com; +65 6870 3822; Reuters Messaging: jessica.jaganathan.thomsonreuters.com@reuters.net; Twitter: https://twitter.com/j3ssi3))